THE LATE CAB FORWARDS WERE FIRST ANNOUNCED AT THE SCALE WEST CONVENTION

 SP AC-11 Class 4-8-8-2 Cab Forward Articulated.

 The 30 engines of this class were very near duplicates of the AC-10’s.
-The main difference was the slanted journals on the tender.
-They were built in 1942-1943.
+The main difference was the slanted journals

 This Model Has Been Canceled